Phuket vs Koh Samui: Island Showdown

 Koh Samui Top Picks

 - Choeng Mon: A series of sheltered bays in the northeast, ideal for luxury seekers who want proximity to the airport without the flight path noise.
+The water here is calm year-round and excellent for families with young children.

 Etiquette and the “++”: